Want to improve your fighting endurance, punching power, balance and footwork, in just 10 minutes a day?

 for developing footwork stamina and footwork efficiency.

-Ready to learn more tricks?
+Ready to learn more jump rope tricks?

 wow another excellent article.
 I have to admit I suck at jumping ropes, infact I injured my shin trying to imitate sugar ray leonard. then i healed, but everytime i jump rope again, the pain gets back.
 I haven’t jumped rope eversince.. how can i overcome this?